 |NC Resident||Non NC Resident|

 |Summer 2018 Session II||$3,300*||$5,800*|

 *estimated summer session tuition + fees

 **estimated study abroad trip fee.
-This fee can be paid in three installments during the Spring 2018 semester.
-For students who qualify, summer financial aid is available to defray a portion or all of the cost of the travel program.
+This fee can be paid in three installments during the spring semesters.
+For students who qualify, summer financial aid is available to offset a portion of the cost of the travel program.
 Aid cannot be released, however, until late in the spring semester.
 The amount of aid is determined by the Financial Aid Office.
 For information about applying for aid, visit the Summer Financial Aid website.